Theobirmp/quintessential-task/readme.md

 Items are managed by Redux Toolkit which was preferred over Redux due to less boilerplate and built in support for immer.
 Forms have some validation on them e.g. email needs to have @ and . and not have numbers after the dots, password needs to be over 4 characters.
 SPA is responsive on all devices.
-For Desktop, since design was given in 1366 x 768, i decided to add white space around the image and the form for better visuals on larger screens (2k+).
 On mobile sidebar is removed due to lack of space and hamburger menu has been added.
 User can navigate through the slide-in menu.

 notes:
 1)warehouse management logo is commented out cause app via docker/vercel cant find the file